ktaylor63/southeast/site/content/news/extinct-eastern-cougar-subspecies-proposed-for-removal-from-endangered-species-list.md

 ---
-title: Extinct eastern cougar subspecies proposed for removal from endangered species list
+title: 'Extinct eastern cougar subspecies proposed for removal from endangered species list'
-subtitle: Cougars in the East are Florida panthers, released captives or dispersing from the West
+subtitle: 'Cougars in the East are Florida panthers, released captives or dispersing from the West'
+description: 'The eastern cougar has likely been extinct for at least 70 years; the U.S. Fish and Wildlife Service is proposing to remove the extinct subspecies from the endangered species list.'
-date: 2015-06-16
+date: '2015-06-16'
+hero:
+    name: eastern-cougar.jpg
+    alt: 'black and white photograph of a man posing with a mounted eastern cougar.'
+    caption: 'Eastern cougar.
+Photo by Northeastern Wildlife Station.'
+    position: 'bottom right'
 tags:
- - Eastern cougar
+    - 'Eastern cougar'
+updated: 'October 6th, 2016'
 ---

 The eastern cougar (_Felis concolor couguar_) has likely been extinct for at least 70 years, according to a thorough review of data from researchers, states and Canadian provinces across the subspecies’ range.
 In response to the review, the U.S. Fish and Wildlife Service is proposing to remove the extinct subspecies from the endangered species list.